Register Now !!

 DeCAT Explained: Easy and Essential O2 Sensor Delete in India

 The automotive performance scene in India is rapidly evolving, with more car enthusiasts looking to extract maximum performance from their vehicles.
-One of the most talked-about modifications in this space is DeCAT (Catalytic Converter Delete).
+One of the most talked-about modifications is DeCAT (Catalytic Converter Delete).

-While DeCAT can improve performance and exhaust flow, it also comes with technical, environmental, and legal considerations—especially in India where emission norms like BS6 are strictly enforced.
+While DeCAT can improve performance and exhaust flow, it also comes with technical, environmental, and legal considerations—especially in India where BS6 emission norms are strictly enforced.

-The catalytic converter is responsible for reducing harmful emissions by converting toxic gases into less harmful substances.
+The catalytic converter reduces harmful emissions by converting toxic gases into less harmful substances.

 • Exhaust flow becomes less restricted